18+ RV Patio and Campsite Decorating Ideas

 2. Add camping or lounge chairs.

-This couple lives in their RV full-time so instead of buying camping chairs, they opted to use pallets to build a couch and 4×4 pots to build an adult swing set.
+This couple lives in their RV full-time so instead of buying camping chairs, they opted to use pallets to build a couch and 4×4 posts to build an adult swing set.
+They used this DIY pallet sofa tutorial!

 If you’re traveling in your RV, folding camping chairs are available in multiple styles.
 Shop our favorites in our Amazon Store.